modAL-python/modAL/Models-API.md

     The instances from X_pool chosen to be labelled.

 ## ActiveLearner.score(X, y)<a name="ActiveLearner.score"></a>
-Interface for the score method of the predictor.
+Interface for the score method of the estimator.

 **Parameters**
 *X*: numpy.ndarray of shape (n_samples, n_features)